 - Women in treatment are more likely to deal with the child welfare system and the advanced complications of alcohol and drug use during pregnancy.

-Ultimately, successful, long-term sobriety and mental health wellness stems from your commitment to the outpatient program.
-It is your choice to open up to your therapist and talk openly during group sessions.
-Opening up can be difficult and facing your problems can be painful, especially in front of strangers.
-It is important to discuss your treatment and care with your loved ones and treatment team to decide if outpatient treatment is the correct level of care for you, at this time.
+Ultimately, successful, long-term sobriety and mental health wellness stem from a commitment to the outpatient program.
+It is a choice to open up to a therapist and talk openly during group sessions.
+Sharing can be difficult, and facing problems can be painful, especially in front of strangers.
+It is important to discuss your treatment and care with trusted loved ones and your treatment team to decide if outpatient treatment is the correct level of care for you at this time.

 - Stigma or shame